BIOTECH-7005-BIOINF-3000

 Dataset

 Due to the the limitation of computing resources in our VM, we will use a subset of raw reads (reads from chromomose 2 of Arabidopsis) from one of three biological replicates sampled from leaf tissue.
-Here are some informations for Arabidopsis and this RNA-Seq datatset:
+Here is the key information about the Arabidopsis genome and this RNA-Seq datatset:

 Tools and pipeline